Managing Blood Pressure With Heart-Healthy Nutrients

 Alcohol

 Studies have found that the effects of alcohol on blood pressure and heart rate can vary, depending on the amount you drink.
 Low doses of alcohol, equivalent to one glass, can increase your heart rate within six hours of drinking.
-Moderate alcohol intake, defined as seven to 13 drinks per week, more than doubles the risk of developing hypertension, according to research.
+Moderate alcohol intake, defined as seven to 13 drinks per week, more than doubles the risk of developing hypertension, according to more recent research.

 Given these findings, it’s essential to approach alcohol consumption cautiously, especially for individuals concerned about blood pressure management.
 While low to moderate alcohol intake may have minimal immediate effects on blood pressure, excessive or prolonged consumption can lead to negative outcomes, including hypertension.